Jorch72/YAMSWiki/Current-features.md

   * Runs multiple Minecraft servers within it's service, no need to log on and start manually
   * Checks dependencies on install and guides through installing any requirements
   * Provides admin web interface for sending console commands and splits chat messages out
+  * Optional telnet/terminal interface for controlling all servers
   * Right-click menu for easily managing players
   * Logs everything to a database
   * Back up your servers to your own schedule with the job engine